michael-horansky/multipendulum/simulation/MANUAL.md

 These files link to each other as listed above in a descending order.
 You need to place these files in a single folder to run the program.
 Then run multipendulum_main.py in the environment of your choice.

 # Conducting an Experiment

 An 'experiment' is a driving frequency analysis conducted on a specified population of multipendulums on a specified range of frequencies.
+First you need to set up the experiment's configuration, then run it, and finally, use the data.

 ## Setting up the configuration

+First, you create the analyzer as an instance of the _analyzer_ class.
+The constructor takes 3 parameters:
+1. my_dt (float): the step used in numerical integration, of dimension [s]
+2. my_omega_F (float): the *default value* of the driving force angular frequency.
+3. my_external_force_amplitude (float): the *default value* of the driving force amplitude.
+The default values will be used in other methods called for this instance if a different value isn't specified.

+Second, you create the pendulums in the experiment as instances of the _multipendulum_ class.
+The constructor takes 3 parameters:
+1. my_l (array): list of lengths of the segments.
+The constructor will infer the amount of segments from the length of this list.
+2. my_m (array): list of masses of the nodes.
+3. my_g (float): the gravitational acceleration acting on the multipendulum.

 Pendulum names :)
 ### Default values